steamclock/bluejay/README.md

 bluejay.disconnect()
 ```

-Albeit rarely, a disconnect request can still fail or get cancelled, so it is generally a good idea to make use of the completion block to provide error handling.
+Rarely, a disconnect request can fail or get cancelled, so it is generally a good idea to make use of the completion block to provide error handling.

 ```swift
 bluejay.disconnect { (result) in